-Alternative Match report: Free Agent Ronaldo proves unemployment really does lead to stealing
+Alternative match report: Free agent Ronaldo proves unemployment really does lead to stealing

 Lucky for Portugal, the ball went in anyway, directly from Bruno's cross but Ronaldo celebrated away in an attempt to claim the goal.

-To make matters worse, Ronaldo was substituted off in the 82nd minute and Portugal were awarded a penalty eight minutes later, one which he would have taken had he been on the pitch.
+To make matters worse, Ronaldo was substituted in the 82nd minute and Portugal were awarded a penalty eight minutes later, one he would have taken had he been on the pitch.

-Bruno Fernandes stepped up and converted to make it 2-0 for his brace which could very well have been a Ronaldo brace on another day.
+Bruno Fernandes stepped up and converted to make it 2-0 for his brace which could have been a Ronaldo brace on another day.

 More from category